HifiMule/HifiMule/docs/integration-architecture.md

 ---

-## Daemon ↔ Jellyfin Server
+## Daemon ↔ Media Server

-The daemon communicates with Jellyfin over standard HTTP REST.
-The `JellyfinClient` in `api.rs` uses `reqwest` for all calls.
+The daemon communicates with media servers over HTTP through a provider layer. `JellyfinClient` in `api.rs` still owns the Jellyfin REST client and legacy compatibility path.
+The `MediaProvider` trait in `providers/mod.rs` normalizes Jellyfin, Subsonic, Navidrome, and OpenSubsonic behavior into common library, artist, album, playlist, song, genre, search, change, download, cover-art, transcoding, and scrobble operations.

 ### Authentication Flow

-1. User enters server URL + credentials in the UI login form
+1. User enters server URL + credentials in the UI login form.
-2. UI calls `rpcCall('login', { url, username, password })`
+2. UI probes the URL with `server.probe` and submits `server.connect` with `serverType: "auto"` unless the user chose a specific type.
-3. Daemon calls `POST /Users/AuthenticateByName` → receives `{ AccessToken, User.Id }`
+3. The daemon tries Subsonic/OpenSubsonic first for compatible servers, otherwise authenticates with Jellyfin.
-4. Daemon stores URL + UserId in `config.json` (app data dir); stores AccessToken in OS keyring
+4. The daemon stores URL, server type, username, and server version in SQLite `server_config`; provider secrets live in the OS keyring.
+The legacy Jellyfin `config.json` path remains for compatibility.
-5. All subsequent calls use the stored token in `X-Emby-Token` header
+5. Subsequent browse/sync calls use the active `MediaProvider`.
+Legacy `jellyfin_*` RPCs fall through to `JellyfinClient` only when the active provider is Jellyfin.

-### Key API Calls
+### Key Jellyfin API Calls

 | Purpose | Endpoint |
 |---------|----------|